GaryHilares/GaryHilares/README.md

 </p>

 ## Who I am?
 Hi everyone!
-My name is Gary and I'm a student from Peru. 🇵🇪 I'm happy when I get new experiences, learn new things or connect with amazing people!
-Currently I'm organizing a hackathon called µHacks.
-I usually work with Python, HTML5 /CSS3/Javascript, React  and C++, which is probably my favorite language as it is the one I started with.
-However, I also have some experience with Java and SML.
-Apart from coding, I love playing chess ♟️, listening to music 🎵 and writing stories ✍️.
-If you want help with anything or you just want to talk, you can contact me 👍!
+My name is Gary and I'm a very motivated student who loves working hard to improve his skills.

 - 📙 Currently, I'm learning backend development with Python and Django.
-- ♟️🎵 I also like to play chess and listen to music.
+- ♟️🎵 I also love to play chess and listen to music.
 - ✉️ Write to my email in the contact section if you have an interesting project in which you need help.
 If I can, I'll be delighted to help you!

 ## My Skills